jf17/jaguar/README.md

 # Jaguar

 Yet another package manager for Java like Maven or Gradle.

+Warning!
+This project is at the alpha stage!